andreaporotti/smart-admin-search/README.md

 ## Permissions

 The search box can be used by users of any role.
 Each user will get results available for the assigned role.

+For pages and posts results, these actions will be triggered on result selection, according to the user permissions:
+- edit item
+- view item
+- show a message if no access to the item is allowed

 ## Support